Breaking Down Xavier della Gatta's Battle of Germantown PaintingNovember 18, 2019

 For the past 60 years, the image shown below has puzzled historians.
 Created by Italian artist Xavier della Gatta in 1782, the painting vividly and accurately depicts the 1777 Battle of Germantown, part of the Philadelphia Campaign of the American Revolutionary War.
 Della Gatta, however, never set foot in America.
 Why did Xavier della Gatta choose to paint this battle and how was he able to depict it so accurately?
 Careful detective work has revealed answers in the life of Richard St. George, who fought with the British Army at the battle.
 St. George also provided the eyewitness details for della Gatta's Battle of Paoli painting.

 Richard St. George worked with Italian artist Xavier della Gatta to create the painting of the Battle of Germantown.
-The painting, which is part of the Museum's collection and on display in the Museum's special exhibition Cost of Revolution: The Life and Death of an Irish Soldier through March 17, merges different actions into one scene, including the moment Richard St. George was carried off the battlefield after he suffered a devastating head wound.
+The painting, which is part of the Museum's collection and was on display in the Museum's special exhibition Cost of Revolution: The Life and Death of an Irish Soldier, merges different actions into one scene, including the moment Richard St. George was carried off the battlefield after he suffered a devastating head wound.

 1. Washington's Army